Jammy2211/PyAutoLens/docs/overview/overview_8_groups.rst

 ==================

 The strong lenses we've discussed so far have just a single lens galaxy responsible for the lensing, with a single source galaxy observed to be lensed.
-A strong lensing group is a system where there are multiple lens galaxies, deflecting the one or more background sources:
+A strong lensing group is a system where there are multiple lens galaxy_list, deflecting the one or more background sources:

 .. image:: https://raw.githubusercontent.com/Jammy2211/PyAutoLens/master/docs/overview/images/groups/image.png
   :width: 400
   :alt: Alternative text

-The Source's ring is much larger than other examples (> 5.0") and there are clearly additional galaxies in and around the main lens galaxy.
+The Source's ring is much larger than other examples (> 5.0") and there are clearly additional galaxy_list in and around the main lens galaxy.

 Point Source